COYOTES (2-4-1) at STARS (2-4-1)

 Who's hot: Phoenix forward Nick Johnson, who was recalled from the Portland Pirates of the AHL last week, has two goals and an assist over his past two games. … Eriksson has two goals in his past four games.

-Injury report: The Coyotes are expected to be without Matthew Lombardi (upper body) and Rostislav Klesla (lower body).
+Injury report: The Coyotes are without Matthew Lombardi (upper body) and Rostislav Klesla (lower body).
 The status of forwards Martin Hanzal (lower body) and Steve Sullivan (lower body) remains unclear. … The Stars will be without Roy (groin) and backup goalie Cristopher Nilstorp (groin).